programmfabrik/easydb-documentation/content/sysadmin/installation/redhat.en.md

 ## Download the easydb software to your server {#download}

-You will receive from us the username, password and the name of your "solution".
+You will receive from us the username and password.
+In case you did not receive a "solution" name, then assume that this is `base`.
 Here is an example:

 ```bash
 KONTONAME=kunde1234